flectra-hq/documentation-user/inventory/management/misc/schedulers.rst

 You can set the starting time of the scheduler by modifying the corresponding action in the menu :menuselection:`Settings --> Technical --> Automation --> Scheduled Actions`.
-Modify the Run mrp Scheduler configuration.
+Modify the Mail: Fetchmail Service configuration.

 .. image:: media/schedulers01.png
    :align: center